altova/sec-xbrl/README.md

 These sample Python scripts available here on GitHub were tested with a the MacOS version of RaptorXML+XBRL Server, but should function with the Windows or Linux version as well.
-You may need to change the file-paths pointing to the RaptorXML+XBRL Server executable in the Python script, though.
+You may need to change the file-paths pointing to the RaptorXML+XBRL Server executable in the Python script, though, or add them to the global PATH environment variable on your system.

+In addition to the standard Python libraries, you also need to install the Python feedparser module/library available here: https://pypi.python.org/pypi/feedparser

 For more information on RaptorXML, please see here: http://www.altova.com/raptorxml.html